 Provide technical support person(s) and equipment including laptops, projectors, sound equipment, lighting, microphones, easels, etc. as requested by the Department for the Briefing and Finals.
-Technical support person will coordinate, create, and run Alice Finale Selection Program to include County highlights and PowerPoints of Candidates, current Alice, TV interviews clips, etc. The Finals Sub-committee is also responsible for ensuring the equipment is in proper working order.
-Sub Committee may be asked by the Department to provide technical support to videotape mock TV interviews and record radio interviews during Finals, at County expense.
+Technical support person will coordinate, create, and run Alice Finale Selection Program to include County highlights and PowerPoints of Candidates, current Alice, TV interviews clips, etc. The Finals Subcommittee is also responsible for ensuring the equipment is in proper working order.
+Subcommittee may be asked by the Department to provide technical support to record mock television and radio interviews during Finals, at Committee expense.
 1.26 Tickets

-Develop, print and distribute (in cooperation with Promotions and

-Special Events

-Sub-Committees) all tickets for events held in conjunction with the Finale Selection Program.
+Develop, print and distribute (in cooperation with Promotions and Special Events Subcommittees) all tickets for events held in conjunction with the Finale Selection Program.